Pelmet Guidance

 If you sign for the goods ‘Received as in good condition’ it is extremely difficult or impossible for us to pursue a claim.

-In most cases it takes as long to package our pelmets as it takes to make them.
+In some cases it takes as long to package our pelmets as it takes to make them.

 Please take care when unpacking it, as the staples we use to make the crate are sharp and damage can occur to the pelmet if unpacked without due care and attention.
 It can take 15 / 20+ minutes to unpack the contents.
 Don’t rush it!